Past group members

 - Jaap de Roode (2001-2004; Darwin Trust Scholarship).
 Thesis: Within-Host Competition and the Evolution of Malaria Parasites.
 Winner, Ker Memorial Prize, best PhD thesis for preceding year, Centre for Infectious Diseases, University of Edinburgh.
 Marie Curie Fellow, University of Georgia, Athens.
-Now tenure-track faculty, University of Emory, Atlanta.
+Now Associate Professor, Department of Biology, University of Emory, Atlanta.
 Certified brilliant.

 - Meghan Guinnee (nee Gannon) (2001-2004; NSF & ORS studentships).
 Thesis: Plasticity in Reproductive Traits.
 Post-doc doing research at Buffalo State College with Amy McMillan and developing a program to educate the public about genetics at the Buffalo Museum of Science.
 Now co-runs Catalyst Research, LLC doing data analysis/research design for human service organizations.

 - Lucy Crooks (1997-2004; MRC studentship).
 Thesis: Gametocyte Investment in Malaria.
 Post-doc with Sebastian Bonhoeffer at ETH Zurich.
 From 2008, post-doc, Department Animal Breeding and Genetics, Swedish Unit of Agricultural Sciences, Uppsala, Sweden, then at Institute of Cell and Molecular Biology, Uppsala University, Sweden.
 Currently a Statistical Geneticist at Sanger Center, Cambridge, UK.

 - Sarah Reece (2000-2003; NERC studentship).
 Thesis: Evolution and Ecology of Sex Allocation.
 Lectureship at University of Stirling (2003-2004).
 From Jan 2005, NERC Fellow, Institute of Evolutionary Biology, University of Edinburgh.
 From 2007, Wellcome Trust Career Development Fellow, University Of Edinburgh (lab).